-How do I protect my family and pets from Lyme disease?
+How do I protect my family from Lyme disease?

 The three keys to protecting yourself are: